gramps-project/gramps-web-api/docs/Deployment.md

-## Step 5: Securing access with SSL/TLS
+## Step 5: Secure access with SSL/TLS

 The web API **must** be served to the public internet over HTTPS.
 There are several options, e.g.